• Skip to primary navigation

 Christmas Cheesecake with a text title overlay.

 A cinnamon biscuit base, topped with a light cream cheese and white chocolate mix that is flavoured with orange juice and zest and a little vanilla.
-All of the flavours of Christmas in a really simple dessert.
+All of the flavours of Christmas in a really simple Christmas dessert.
 It looks really impressive, but it is super easy to make.
 Christmas is the time when we indulge in delicious desserts and this Christmas Cheesecake is perfect for that.

 A cheesecake on a wooden board topped with cinnamon sticks and orange slices.

-I put off making my own cheesecake for years, because I thought they were too complicated, but this no bake cheesecake recipe is so easy.
-It might look complicated, as there are a lot of different steps, but they are all quick and easy and will ensure you have the perfect Christmas dessert to wow your guests with, or just eat it all to yourself once they have gone home!
+I put off making my own cheesecake for years, because I thought they were too complicated, but this no bake Christmas cheesecake recipe is so easy and the perfect festive dessert.
+It might look complicated, as there are a lot of different steps, but they are all quick and easy.

 Jump to:

-• How to make Christmas cheesecake - Step by step
+• How to Make Christmas Cheesecake - Step by Step

 • Variations

-• Cheesecake Decoration
+• No Bake Christmas Cheesecake

-• Extra tips
+• Extra Tips

-• More Christmas recipes
+• More Christmas Recipes

 • Recipe